SuperIlu/DOjS/README.md

 git clone https://github.com/SuperIlu/DOjS.git
 ```

-Open the Makefile in a text editor and change the path to DJGPP according to your installation.
+Open the `Makefile` and `3dfx/texus/Makefile` in a text editor and change the path to DJGPP according to your installation.
 If you used Windows-Tools to check out DOjS from git you may need to fix the newlines of the shell scripts by using `make fixnewlines`.

 Now you are ready to compile DOjS with `make clean all`.
 This might take some time as the dependencies are quite a large.